 - Data is securely sent by LsAgent to the relay server using HTTPS and TLS 1.2.

 - Data is stored in an encrypted format on the relay server.
+AES encryption is used, with a block size of 128 and a key size of 256.

 - Your scanning server can only access new data on the relay server that is specific to your company.
 A unique key is used to identify your company on the relay server.